 The next years of my life were spent coming of age with undiagnosed symptoms of Post Traumatic Stress Disorder that turned my teenage life into a nightmare.
 Part of my recovery was learning to see the good with the bad, because the truth is the world is pretty horrific at times, but it can be pretty awesome, too.

-Last year, I wrote a book about my experience, and as a result, have received emails from children across the country asking me about 9/11 and PTSD.
+I wrote a book about my experience, called "After 9/11: One Girl's Journey Through Darkness to a New Beginning" and as a result, have received emails from children across the country asking me about 9/11 and PTSD.
 Here’s a sampling of their questions, along with my responses.

 What was it like in your neighborhood in the days right after 9/11?